redpanda-data/connect/website/docs/components/outputs/azure_blob_storage.md

 </TabItem>
 </Tabs>

+In order to have a different path for each object you should use function interpolations described [here](/docs/configuration/interpolation#bloblang-queries), which are calculated per message of a batch.

 Supports multiple authentication methods but only one of the following is required:
 - `storage_connection_string`
 - `storage_account` and `storage_access_key`
 - `storage_account` and `storage_sas_token`
 - `storage_account` to access via [DefaultAzureCredential](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity#DefaultAzureCredential)

 If multiple are set then the `storage_connection_string` is given priority.

-In order to have a different path for each object you should use function interpolations described [here](/docs/configuration/interpolation#bloblang-queries), which are calculated per message of a batch.
+If the `storage_connection_string` does not contain the `AccountName` parameter, please specify it in the `storage_account` field.

 ## Performance